expersso/gesis/cran-comments.md

 # Changes in version 0.2.1

 * Fix failing tests due to changes to Gesis website.
+* Add HTTP link for more information in DESCRIPTION.

 ## R CMD check results
 There were no ERRORs, WARNINGs, or NOTEs.